cliffhall/node-multi-server-chat/README.md

 Since every server instance knows which users are connected to each of its peers, no database is required, to track where users are connected, a common bottleneck with Star Topology systems.

-TODO: When a user with multiple client connections sends a message, update all the user's other clients with the message, so they can all reflect the same discussion history.

 ## Setup

 ### Install Node and npm